Zaib-un-Nissa Hamidullah: 1947–1951

-After independence in 1947, Begum Hamidullah decided to work in the field of journalism, and soon established herself as an outspoken writer in her column "Thru a Woman's Eyes", in the Karachi daily newspaper Dawn.
+After independence in 1947, Zaib-un-Nissa decided to work in the field of journalism, and soon established herself as an outspoken writer in her column "Thru a Woman's Eyes", in the Karachi daily newspaper Dawn.
 This column began in December 1947.
 After some time, she rebelled against the limited scope of the feature, declaring that women should have the right to comment on every subject, including politics.
 Altaf Husain, then editor of Dawn, eventually agreed to give her a wider scope.
 He recognised the merit of her work by giving her a new assignment – that of a columnist appearing on the editorial page.
-Begum Hamidullah became the first female political commentator of Pakistan.
+Zaib-un-Nissa became the first female political commentator of Pakistan.
 Her column established her reputation as an honest columnist who was not afraid to voice her opinions.
 It was also a huge step for the women's rights movement in Pakistan.